 This art is located in front of a restaurant, Media Noche that has really delicious food and drinks (and super cute decor)!
 It is in the Mission district, which is a super fun, lively neighborhood with lots of amazing restaurants and bars.
-Some of my favorite things to do that is within a few blocks: hang out at Dolores Park on a sunny day, grabbing ice cream at Bi-Rite , lining up for morning buns at Tartine, checking out the street art at Clarion Alley, grubbing on pizza at Pizzeria Delfina, and enjoying Peruvian tapas and Sangrias at Limon Rotisserie.
+Some of my favorite things to do that are within a few blocks: hang out at Dolores Park on a sunny day, grab ice cream at Bi-Rite, lining up for morning buns at Tartine, checking out the street art at Clarion Alley, grubbing on pizza at Pizzeria Delfina, and enjoying Peruvian tapas and Sangrias at Limon Rotisserie.

 Submission & photo by Caroline Ikeji, Pictures and Words

 See more of the best walls in San Francisco!

 Toronto is one of those great cities chalked full of street art.
 From Graffiti Alley to Underpass Park, you can find street art all across the city.
 But one of my favorite pieces is an epic one in Mid-Town by one of the world’s top street art artists, Phlegm.
 Located just west of Yonge Street on St. Clair Avenue is ‘City Man’.

 You’ll have to look way up, as it’s on the side of a tall building.
 ‘City Man’ is a massive black-and-white piece in the shape of a crouching man.
 But the intriguing part is that the man is made up of all of Toronto’s iconic landmarks and its diverse neighborhoods.
 And if you’re looking for something to do nearby, head over to Meow Cat Cafe for a latte and some cute cat cuddles!

 Submission & photo by Stephanie Mayo, The World As I See It